LambdAurora/LambdaBetterGrass/documentation/LAYER_METHOD.md

 - `block` - The block state of the layered block.
   - `Name` - The identifier of the layered block (like `minecraft:snow`).
   - `Properties` (optional) - The properties of the layered block (like `{"down":"true"}` for sculk veins).
+- `match` - A list of blocks to match.

+The match can either be a single value or a list of values, where a value can be:
+- a string of a block identifier;
+- a string prefixed with `#` and a tag identifier;
+- a block `{ "block": "<block id>", "properties": {}}` to match a specific block state.

 #### Example